NeilMacMullen/Textrude/README.md

 - Textrude can now emit [serialised representations](doc/format_conversion.md) of object trees
 - Textrude can now guess the format of models based on the first few hundred bytes of content.
 - More examples added
+- TextrudeInteractive is now much better at cancelling in-flight renders
+- TextrudeInteractive now configures Webview to use APPDATALOCAL for cached data

 ### v1.6.0 (source/binary)
 - Reduce annoying visual flicker when resizing edit panes